renanmuzeka-web/first-javascript-project/README.md

 ## 🇺🇸 English

 ### 📖 About the project
-This is my first project developed using JavaScript along with Alura teachers.
+This is my first project developed in JavaScript with guidance from Alura instructors.
 The goal of this project is to practice programming logic, data manipulation, and user interaction.

 ### ⚙️ Features